christopher-1989/robot-challenge/README.md

 ## Further Steps

-Next steps will include making inline comments to elaborate on the function of each block of code and how the code links together.

 `robot.js` could be refactored to be a new class.

 Although a basic "Database" was used in the form of an Array, if the challenge was to be scaled up, Redux could be used as state management.